 sudo docker ps

 Note that the container names may look different from the service names you used in the docker-compose.yml.
-That’s because Docker Compose generates container names using this pattern:
+That’s because the Docker Compose plugin generates container names using this pattern:

 Here’s a quick breakdown: